 You can pay via paypal or by bank deposit.

-Our commitment is to get your order to the courier in 7 working days.
+Our commitment is to get your order to the courier in 7-10 working days (excluding weekends and holidays).
 From courier to shipping address is 1-2 days.
 Any delays on the courier’s part is out of our control

 Wood, being a naturally occuring item, will differ from piece to piece, unlike paper which is man-made.
 Each woodprint will have different grain patterns and sometimes blemishes.
 Though color reproduction will be more than sufficient for the average customer, some more discerning customers such as photographers and artists may notice that it is not 100% exact.
 This is due to the different properties and character of each individual piece of wood we use for our woodprints.